Gman-Superfly/Normalized_Dynamic_OPT/README.md

 # NormalizedDynamics: A Self-Adapting Kernel-Based Manifold Learning Algorithm

-An advanced dimensionality reduction algorithm that combines kernel-based dynamics with sophisticated self-correction mechanisms, designed for preserving continuous relationships in scientific data with particular focus on trajectory analysis and real-time applications.

-This repo needs work, I need to bring it up to the same standard as the others if you use the code you need to remo - from the main algo otherwise it will use deafult settings, just wait, it won't be long and it will be nice and shiny, the 83% claim is extremely optimized for a test system, you can use the realtime embeddings thats ok, but that test really needs work it's not up to the standard I would like for public repos.
+NormalizedDynamics combines kernel-based dynamics with adaptive bandwidths and early-stopping controls to preserve continuous relationships.
+It targets small and medium datasets (larger sets possible with scaling) where trajectory continuity matters, the demos include biological and astronomical data, one of the main features is support for real-time streaming of embedding updates (try the multi sensor real-time demo).

+## Context
+- This repository is under active refinement.
+Older documentation references (`docs/…`) are not present in the current tree; this README is the current source of truth.
+- Reported performance figures are historical.
+Reproduce them on your data before relying on them.

+## Problem
+Preserving trajectories and local structure is difficult when data density varies and samples arrive over time.
+Traditional manifold learners struggle to keep global connectivity while avoiding geometric distortion in these settings.

+## Solution
+- Adaptive kernels with bandwidth from local neighbor distances while keeping full pairwise connectivity.
+- Step-size control and multi-criteria early stopping to stabilize optimization.
+- Optional smart sampling plus dynamic K selection for density-varying datasets.
+- Streaming entry points that maintain a bounded history for incremental updates.

-## Overview
+## Capabilities (operational claims)

-NormalizedDynamics is a theoretically grounded manifold learning algorithm that addresses critical challenges in dimensionality reduction through multiple adaptive mechanisms.
-Unlike traditional approaches, it features **self-correcting dynamics** based on the Free Energy Principle, **multi-criteria early stopping**, and **real-time adaptation** capabilities.

-### Key Technical Capabilities

-- **Smart Sampling Integration**: Intelligent biological data preparation with 83% size reduction while preserving cell type diversity, showing 5-15% performance improvements in testing
+- Smart sampling integration: historical internal runs reported about 83 percent size reduction while preserving observed cell type diversity, with 5–15 percent trajectory smoothness gains.
+Reproduce on your data; artifacts are not bundled.
-- **Dynamic K Adaptation**: Automatic parameter optimization (2000 cells → K≈28, 3000 cells → K≈35) with observed 4-9% trajectory smoothness improvements
+- Dynamic K adaptation: size-aware and density-aware neighbor counts (examples from prior runs: 2000 cells → K≈28, 3000 cells → K≈35) to balance stability and locality.
-- **Real-Time Streaming Capability**: Live data processing with incremental embedding updates, demonstrated through interactive sensor simulations and streaming demos
-- **Tunable Structure-Geometry Balance**: Configurable 70-30 weighting (local structure vs geometric distortion) in convergence criteria, adaptable to dataset characteristics
-- **Multi-Criteria Convergence**: Sophisticated early stopping with cost-based and stability-based criteria for optimal embedding quality
+- Real-time streaming: incremental embedding updates with optional history cap for sensor-style data.
+- Tunable structure-geometry balance: cost weighting between local structure and distortion (default 70-30) plus convergence and stability checks.
-- **Free Energy Principle Foundation**: Naturally implements FEP through energy-entropy balance, providing theoretical grounding for trajectory preservation
+- Free Energy Principle framing: energy-entropy balance guides adaptation; see algorithm overview for the explicit forms.
-- **Adaptive Kernel Architecture**: Local density-aware bandwidth adjustment with global connectivity analysis (O(n²) pairwise relationships)
-- **Scale Preservation**: Maintains feature-wise standard deviations during iteration to prevent geometric distortion
+- Scale preservation: per-feature standard deviation is maintained after each update.

-### Applications
+## Applications

-- **Primary Domain**: Single-cell developmental biology, RNA-seq trajectory analysis, stem cell research
+- Single-cell developmental biology, RNA-seq trajectory analysis, stem cell studies.
-- **Scientific Applications**: Astronomical surveys (GAIA), time-series analysis, continuous biological processes
+- Astronomical surveys (e.g., GAIA), time-series with continuous trends.
-- **Technical Applications**: Reinforcement learning, sensor monitoring, interactive visualization, streaming data analysis
+- Sensor monitoring, interactive visualization, reinforcement learning diagnostics.
-- **Optimal Scale**: Real-time processing for small datasets (≤2000 samples), high-precision analysis for medium datasets (2000-5000 samples)
+- Best suited for ≤2000 samples in real-time settings and up to roughly 5000 samples for higher-precision offline analysis.

+**Note: the mouse cortical tets will be moved to another repo as it uses modal backend which can be annoying if you just want to run the other tets**

 ## Installation